the-last-book-on-mlops/the-last-book-on-mlops/README.md

 ## Get in touch

-Generative AI can *definitely* make music.
+AI can *definitely* make music.
 And maybe soon, it can discern good coffee from bad.
 However, it can't yet be as creative as humans, especially in an intentional way.
 Let's explore this evolving landscape and the promise/limits of AI-generated content via this new **digital artifact**!

 If you have comments and feedback or spot a hallucination or few, please engage with us on Linkedin.
 We'd love to hear from you 🙌